APPLY TO OLIP

 February 8, 2021: Deadline for referees to submit applicant reference letters no later than 11:59pm.

-MARCH 2021: Final shortlist meeting of the selection panel.
-Applicants who have not been selected for an interview will receive a phone call mid-to-late March.
+ApRIL 2021: Final shortlist meeting of the selection panel.
+Applicants who have been selected for an interview will receive a phone call early April.

-march 2021: Interviews held virtually for those applicants selected during the shortlist meeting of the selection panel.
-All interviews are held in person at Queen’s Park.
+April 2021: Interviews held virtually for those applicants selected during the shortlist meeting of the selection panel.

 Frequently asked questions

 I am not available from September through June and would like to participate in OLIP part-time, is this possible?

 No, OLIP is a full-time programme that runs from September 1st to June 30th.
 Interns are required to be at Queen’s Park Monday to Friday, all day with some weekend, early morning and evening work required.
 If you are interested in part-time experience, perhaps try contacting local MPPs to see if they have any volunteer work available.